 Supplier management and SRM will also make sense in your company

-As procurement and supply chain leaders, we should learn from these great companies.
+As procurement leaders, we should learn from these great companies.
 Google and Unilever do not initiate these projects to be friendly.
 They do it because it makes financial sense.
 And supplier management initiatives like an SRM program will also make financial sense in your company.